German Action Network Human Rights Philippines

 Human Rights in the Philippines

-By signing the Universal Declaration of Human Rights (UDHR) and ratifying various UN human rights treaties, the Philippines has committed itself to protecting, respecting and guaranteeing human rights.
-Implementation is anchored in the Philippine constitution of 1987 and other agreements (such as the Bill of Rights) and institutions (such as the State Human Rights Commission – CHR).
-Of the nine most important UN human rights agreements, the Philippines has ratified eight.
-The UN Convention against Disappearances has not yet been signed or ratified by the Philippines:
+The Philippines has committed itself to protecting, respecting, and fulilling human rights by signing the Universal Declaration of Human Rights (UDHR) and ratifying various UN human rights treaties.
+Implementation is enshrined in the 1987 Philippine Constitution, as well as in other agreements (such as the Bill of Rights) and institutions (such as the Philippine Commission on Human Rights/CHR).
+The Philippines has ratified eight out of the nine most significant UN human rights conventions; the UN Convention against Enforced Disappearances has yet to be signed or ratified by the Philippines:

 - UN Convention on the Rights of the Child (1990)

-- UN Convention against Disappearances (not ratified by the Philippines)
+- UN Convention for the Protection of All Persons from Enforced Disappearance (not yet ratified by the Philippines)

-The AMP documents and accompanies individual cases of political murders as well as criminalizations and disappearances of human rights defenders* and journalists, which illustrate the methodology of structural human rights violations.
-A list of all cases of political murders of human rights defenders* and journalists appears in the AMP Human Rights Report.
+The AMP documents and accompanies individual cases of enforced disappearances, political killlings, and criminalizations of human rights defenders and journalists, which which exemplify the patterns of structural human rights violations.

 What we do:

-- Monitoring the human rights situation in the Philippines through direct information from our partners, through our own travels and through media monitoring
+- Monitoring the human rights situation in the Philippines using direct information from our partners, information collected during our own travels to the Philippines and media articles.

-- Regularly published analyses and LMP reports on the human rights situation in the Philippines
+- Regularly publishing analyses and AMP reports on the human rights situation in the Philippines.

 Human Rights Report on the Philippines

-Against the background of significantly increasing human rights violations, the AMP publishes a comprehensive human rights report every two to three years.
-The reports are based on information, cases and core concerns of our Philippine partner organizations to raise international awareness of human rights violations in the Philippines.
+Against the backdrop of significantly increasing human rights violations, the AMP publishes a comprehensive human rights report every two to three years.
+The reports are based on information, cases and core concerns of our Philippine partner organizations in order to draw international attention to human rights violations in the Philippines.

-Advocacy work is aimed at decision-makers in politics and multipliers in Germany, the EU and the UN.
-We publish statements, press releases and other documents and reports in cooperation with the International Advocacy Networks (IAN) to contribute to the improvement of the human rights situation and the protection of human rights defenders in the Philippines.
+Advocacy work is directed at political decision-makers and multipliers in Germany as well as at the EU and UN levels.
+For this purpose, we publish statements, press releases, and other documents as well as reports in collaboration with the International Advocacy Networks (IAN) in order to contribute to the improvement of the human rights situation and the protection of human rights defenders in the Philippines.

 The Action Network Human Rights – Philippines

-The Action Network Human Rights – Philippines (“Aktionsbündnis Menschenrechte – Philippinen” or “AMP”) pursues the objective to contribute to the improvement of the human rights situation in the Philippines by educating and influencing policy and decision makers as well as representatives of the civil society in Germany and the EU.
-Since its foundation in August 2007, the network coordinates policy dialogues, campaigns and international events and publishes background papers about the human rights situation in the Philippines.
+The Action Network Human Rights – Philippines (Aktionsbündnis Menschenrechte – Philippinen/AMP) aims to contribute through information and advocacy work, targeting decision-makers and civil society in Germany, the EU, and at the UN level, to an improvement of the human rights situation in the Philippines.
+Since its foundation in August 2007, the network coordinates policy dialogues, campaigns and international events, and publishes background papers.

-Member Organisations of the AMP are Amnesty International Germany, Bread for the World – Church Development Service (EED), International Peace Observers Network (IPON), Misereor, Missio Munich, philippinenbuero Inc. in Asia House and the United Evangelical Mission (UEM).
+Member Organisations of the AMP are Amnesty International Germany, Brot für die Welt (BfdW), International Peace Observers Network (IPON), MISEREOR, Missio Munich, philippinenbüro e.V., and the United Evangelical Mission (UEM).